 Next we have the prototypical Duke real photo postcard.
 The larger horizontal photograph was likely taken by either R.J.
 Baker or a photographer working for the J.J.
-Williams Studio (see part four) and cropped to produce the card shown in Figure 8.
+Williams Studio (see part four), then cropped to produce the card shown in Figure 8.
 It was taken on Waikiki Beach, to the east of ‘Apuakehau Stream.

 There is some disagreement in the literature as to when this photograph was actually taken.
 In researching this blog I found several reliable sources that said it was in 1912 – while others said it was in 1915 or 1916.
 This Duke postcard must have sold very well as it was reprinted many times (later printings have a white border).
 Therefore, it is not very difficult for collectors to obtain today.
 This card was a favorite of Harry’s.